Exportable Records.

 Standard JSON Export

 Your inventory, experiments, and sample data are structured.
 Your export should be too.
-We provide a complete, nested JSON dump that preserves relationships.
+We provide structured JSON exports that preserve supported record relationships.

 Portable Schema